 To test interinstitutional workflows for use by the four libraries and other potential partners in future digitization projects

 The TRLN university libraries were awarded a $150,000 grant in June 2011.
-The grant is made possible by funding from the federal Institute of Museum and Library Services (IMLS) under the provisions of the Library Services and Technology Act (LSTA), as administered by the State Library of North Carolina, a division on the Department of Cultural Resources.
-Funding is renewable annually for two additional years.
+The grant was made possible by funding from the federal Institute of Museum and Library Services (IMLS) under the provisions of the Library Services and Technology Act (LSTA), as administered by the State Library of North Carolina, a division on the Department of Cultural Resources.
+Grant funding was renewed for two additional project years.

-Suzanne Huffman, Digital Production Manager (January 2013-present) (view bio)
+Suzanne Huffman, Digital Production Manager (January 2013-end of project)

 Laura Clark Brown, Principal Investigator (July 2011-May 2012)